Isquare007/AirBnB_clone/web_static/README.md

 The first step is to “design” / “sketch” / “prototype” each element:

-Create simple HTML static pages
+Create simple HTML static pages.
 Style guide
 Fake contents
 No Javascript